Sophie Germain

 Marie-Sophie Germain (/fr/; 1 April 1776 – 27 June 1831) was a French mathematician, physicist, and philosopher.
-Despite initial opposition from her parents and difficulties presented by society, she gained education from books in her father's library, including ones by Euler, and from correspondence with famous mathematicians such as Lagrange, Legendre, and Gauss (under the pseudonym of Monsieur Le Blanc).
+Despite initial opposition from her parents and difficulties presented by society, she gained education from books in her father's library, including ones by Euler, and from correspondence under the pseudonym of Monsieur Le Blanc with famous mathematicians, such as Lagrange, Legendre, and Gauss.
 One of the pioneers of elasticity theory, she won the grand prize from the Paris Academy of Sciences for her essay on the subject.
 Her work on Fermat's Last Theorem provided a foundation for mathematicians exploring the subject for hundreds of years after.
 Because of prejudice against her sex, she was unable to make a career out of mathematics, but she worked independently throughout her life.
-Before her death, Gauss had recommended that she be awarded an honorary degree, but that never occurred.
+Before her death, Gauss had recommended that she be awarded an honorary degree, but that never happened.
 On 27 June 1831, she died from breast cancer.
-At the centenary of her life, a street and a girls' school were named after her.
+Following the publication of a biography in the late 1870s marking the centenary of her life, a street and a girls' school were named after her.
 The Academy of Sciences established the Sophie Germain Prize in her honour.

 Early life

 Family

-Marie-Sophie Germain was born in a house on Rue Saint-Denis on 1 April 1776, in Paris, France, and baptized the same day.
-According to most sources, her father, Ambroise-François, was a wealthy silk merchant, though some believe he was a goldsmith.
+Marie-Sophie Germain was born in a house on Rue Saint-Denis on 1 April 1776, in Paris, France, to Marie-Madeline (née Gruguelin) and Ambroise-François Germain and was baptised the same day.
+She was from a bourgeois family.
+According to most sources, her father was a wealthy silk merchant, though some believe he was a goldsmith.
 In 1789, he was elected as a representative of the bourgeoisie to the États-Généraux, which he saw change into the National Assembly.
-It is therefore assumed that Sophie witnessed many discussions between her father and his friends on politics and philosophy.
-Gray proposes that after his political career, Ambroise-François became the director of a bank; in any case, the family remained well-off enough to support Germain throughout her adult life.
+It has been assumed that Sophie witnessed many discussions between her father and his friends on politics and philosophy.
+Gray proposes that after his political career, Ambroise-François became the director of a bank.
+The family remained well-off enough to support Germain throughout her adult life.

-Marie-Sophie had one younger sister, Angélique-Ambroise, and one older sister, Marie-Madeline.
+Marie-Sophie had one older sister, Marie-Madeline and one younger sister, Angélique-Ambroise.
 Her mother was also named Marie-Madeline, and this plethora of "Maries" may have been the reason she went by Sophie.
-Germain's nephew Armand-Jacques Lherbette, Marie-Madeline's son, published some of Germain's work after she died (see Work in Philosophy).
+Germain's nephew Armand-Jacques Lherbette, her sister Marie-Madeline's son, published some of Germain's work after she died (see Work in Philosophy).